 However, for those who prefer a neater, more elegant solution, Bluetooth is becoming more widely available.

-For users of our Musiah Piano Lessons software, simply click “Settings” and then “Connect Bluetooth MIDI Device”.
+For users of our Musiah Piano Lessons app, to complete Step 3, simply click “Settings” and then “Connect Bluetooth MIDI Device”.
 It’s that easy.

 To help you remember which is which, the “M” in MD-BT01 stands for MIDI (as in keyboards that have MIDI In / MIDI Out ports).
 And the “U” in UD-BT01 stands for USB (as in keyboards that have a USB-to-Host port).